MacUchegit/Virtual-Cybersecurity-Internship-Threat-Response-Mitigation-Project/README.md

 * **Risk Factor:** High – Log4j is present, making the system vulnerable to remote exploitation.

 ---
-### Next is to draft a formal security advisory email to notify the Product Development Team about the critical Log4j vulnerability
+### Next step is to draft a formal security advisory email to notify the Product Development Team about the critical Log4j vulnerability
 ### 📧 **Security Advisory Email Draft**

 **From:** AIG Cyber & Information Security Team </br>